 The US government is also keen on supporting Vietnam’s semiconductor industry and is considering investing $500 million through the CHIPS Act to help establish semiconductor manufacturing plants in Vietnam.
-Collaboration between Vietnam and the US can ensure the industry remains robust and globally competitive.
+Collaboration between Vietnam and US can ensure the industry remains robust and globally competitive.
 Vietnam will have an expanded market and increased revenue, while the US can access a cheaper labor market.

-The semiconductor industry plays a vital role in producing electronic devices and is crucial for Vietnam’s economy and national security.
+The semiconductor industry plays a vital role in producing electronics devices and is crucial for Vietnam’s economy and national security.
 The industry has far-reaching benefits for job creation, technological advancement, and economic growth.
 However, overcoming the shortage of skilled engineers requires the collaborative efforts of both the public and private sectors in Vietnam and international partners.
 By expanding universities and colleges, streamlining the work permit process, and investing in training programs, Vietnam can create a skilled workforce supporting sustainable growth in the semiconductor industry.